Kaktus1549/ChatOverICMP/README.md

 pip3 install icmplib prompt_toolkit --break-system-packages
 ```

+- On Windows, you need to also install Npcap

 ## Usage

 To use the `main.py` program, you need to provide the following arguments: